 When you eat it, it goes straight through you.
 Your body can't digest it.
 So why is fiber so important?
 There's a lot of confusion about what fiber is and why we need it.
-The three main nutritional categories- carbohydrates, protein, and fats are what we mostly focus on, and fiber is often ignored because it doesn't seem to matter.
+The three main nutritional categories- carbohydrates, protein, and fats are what we mostly focus on, and fiber is often ignored because it seems less important.

 Even worse, while fiber helps the stomach and intestines, it makes foods not taste quite as good.
 Today's restaurant and processed foods are all about "mouth feel", going for that bliss point of sending your tongue into food ecstasy.
 What happens inside the mouth is what triggers the opioids and dopamine that makes you feel good and buy more food.
 Once down the throat, your brain doesn't particularly care what you just ate.
 Fiber impedes "mouth feel", and so it is stripped away to give us white rice, white bread, fruit juice, and processed meats.
 Our teeth don't have to work as hard and the food almost melts on your tongue, maximizing flavors.